 For more information about partitioning, see Partitioned queues and topics.

 Because Premium messaging runs in a completely isolated run-time environment, express entities are not supported in Premium namespaces.
 For more information about the express feature, see the QueueDescription.EnableExpress property.

 If you have code running under Standard messaging and want to port it to the Premium tier, make sure the EnableExpress property is set to false (the default value).

 Get started with Premium Messaging

 Getting started with Premium Messaging is straightforward and the process is similar to that of Standard Messaging.
-Begin by creating a namespace.
-Make sure you select Premium under Pricing tier.
+Begin by creating a namespace in the Azure portal.
+Make sure you select Premium under Choose your pricing tier.

 You can also create Premium namespaces using Azure Resource Manager templates.